 We went in the evening so the marble of stairs was warm but during the day it gets very hot and it is painful to walk on such hot stone.
 If going during the day then wear socks to avoid the heat.
 We had spent some good time in the peaceful environment of the temple and came down.

-We went to Paradise Biryani for dinner before going back to the hotel.
+We went to Paradise Biryani for dinner before going back to our hotel.

 Ramoji Rao film city is 30 Km from Hyderabad and booking through tourism deptt saved us the hassle of traveling to film city.
 They took us from Hyderabad.
 We boarded our bus from Paryatak Bhavan, Begumpet at 07.50 AM.
 The bus was of differently designed from outside and gave us the feeling of a film tour.

 Once we entered the film city another bus of film city picked us up to take us to all action area.
 We reached there before the formal opening of the film city for tourists and every day they have a show for people.

 There is some close and open theater where artists give live action & stunts and dance programs.
 We went to different studios during the day and saw the different process of filmmaking, there was an interactive filmmaking session also.
 The 7D theater was an interesting experience and fortunately, we got the entry for the show really fast because it was less crowded due to the weekday.

 There were some shootings going on in different areas.
 We saw some movie sets, there were gardens with beautiful landscape, a railway station, a set of international city and many more interesting places.
 There was so much to see and experience in the Ramoji Rao Film City.